Anna Bergendahl: 2010–present: Return to Melodifestivalen and other projects

 After Eurovision Bergendahl participated in Allsång på Skansen, Sommarkrysset, and Lotta på Liseberg.
 She also went on a tour and sang songs from her debut album.
 In 2012 Bergendahl released her new album Something to Believe In with the debut single from the new album being "Live and Let Go".
 In 2019, she released two new singles, "Home" and "Speak Love".
 She participated in Melodifestivalen 2019 with the song "Ashes to Ashes".
 Bergendahl competed in Melodifestivalen 2020 with the song "Kingdom Come".
 She placed third, scoring 107 points.
 The song became the second most played song on Swedish airplay and also sold platinum.
-During late 2020, Bergendahl released her new single "Thelma and Louise".
+During late 2020, Bergendahl released "Thelma and Louise".
 The EP Vera was released in October 2020 and contains five songs written by Bergendahl.
-By the end of the year, she also released her Christmas song, "It Never Snows In California".
+By the end of the year, she also released her Christmas song, "It Never Snows in California".
 On 13 August 2021, Bergendahl released "Grain of Trust", written together with Peter Kvint.

 Bergendahl returned to Melodifestivalen again in 2022 with the song "Higher Power".
 She made it to the final on 12 March 2022 and finished in last place with 29 points.